Prom Night IV: Deliver Us from Evil: Plot

 After injuring herself in the wine cellar, Meagan receives an obscene phone call from Jonas while Mark is away, getting the first-aid kit to tend to her wounds.
 After calling Meagan, Jonas enters the house through his old lair and kills Laura, subsequently moving her body.
 While looking for the missing Laura, Mark and Meagan find Jonas's lair, while Jeff searches the attic.
 Finding what looks like Laura, Jeff approaches the figure, only to find it is Jonas wearing Laura's scalp; Jonas proceeds to kill Jeff by crushing the boy's skull with his bare hands.

 Going outside to look around, Mark and Meagan rush back inside where they find Laura and Jeff's bodies crucified and ablaze.
-As Meagan tries to call the police Mark arms himself with a gun and has Meagan flee outside when Jonas appears.
+As Meagan tries to call the police, Mark arms himself with a gun and has Meagan flee outside when Jonas appears.
 Rushing to the roof of the house, Mark is stabbed in the foot through the roof by Jonas, causing him to fall to the ground below.
 Jonas stabs Mark to death with his crucifix, and then pursues Meagan, who temporarily manages to incapacitate him by spraying him in the face with bug spray.
-Outside, Meagan arms herself with a gun Mark had dropped, gets bullets from inside and, after being phoned by the police (a call which is interrupted by Jonas) goes to the wood shed.
+Outside, Meagan arms herself with the gun Mark had dropped, gets bullets from inside and, after being phoned by the police (a call which is interrupted by Jonas), goes to the wood shed.
 After missing several times, Meagan manages to shoot Jonas and, believing him dead, begins praying for forgiveness, only to be attacked mid-prayer by the still-living Jonas, who begins setting the barn on fire using an aspergillum that emits flames instead of holy water.
 Grabbing a shovel, Meagan beats Jonas with it and rushes outside and locks the door, leaving Jonas to burn and subsequently be blown up when the shed explodes.

 In the morning, Meagan is loaded into an ambulance while the charred and seemingly dead Jonas is placed in another, which is manned by Cardinal Turint and his followers.
 While in the back of the ambulance, Jonas opens his eyes, while elsewhere Meagan does the same simultaneously.